CHIROOTH/ExpandNet/README.md

 ## Step 2 Align

-For the alignment step, it is recommended to use DBAlign, for which a dictionary is required.
+For the alignment step, it is recommended to use DBAlign, for which a **dictionary** is required.
 Dictionaries must be .tsv files, where each row contains a source-side word, then a tab character, then a space-separated list of possible target-side words that it may be translated as.
-Underscores should be used in place of spaces for multi-word expressions, or any tokens with spaces within them.
+A character which we call the `join_char` should be used in place of spaces for multi-word expressions, or any tokens with spaces within them.
+You will provide this `join_char` as a command line argument to steps 2 and 3 (default: underscore)
 An example dictionary, `wikpan-en-es.tsv` is included to demonstrate the format these dictionaries should take.

 ### Note